SentToDevNull/TitanVision/README.md

 If you are running a Debian-based system and you wish to install all the dependencies needed to run this program, run `make deps`.

-## Testing HLS Values
+## Testing HSL Values
-To test HLS values for filtering, run `python hsltest.py` locally to start the graphical filtering program.
+To test HSL values for filtering, run `python hsltest.py` locally to start the graphical filtering program.

+## Automatically Calibrating HSL Values
+To automatically calibrate HSL values, run `python hsl_auto.py --test` locally to use the test image in the repository, `python hsl_auto.py --test --test-img-src=x.jpg` to use your own image, where your own image is "x.jpg", and
+`python hsl_auto.py --debug-level 1` to use view all debug information and images.
+Running `python hsl_auto.py --help` will give you a complete list of possible commands.

 ## Style
 Having a single, uniform style is important so that the code doesn't look